bitpaket/docs/docs/api/using-api.md

 }
 ```

-**Attention!** There is an one exception on error responses.
+**Attention!** There is an exception on error responses.
 When Upload an object, you may get different error objects like following:

 ```json
 {